NormFrenette/GatsbyBlog/content/blog/Looper/design-options/index.md

 mainTag: How-to-Build-it
 ---

-The Looper can be build in three different options
+The Looper can be built in three different options.

+1. Looper Pedal (with Buffer) Option:
+    - Looper+Buffer with guitar jacks (1/4") as inputs and outputs - Like a standard guitar pedal.
+    - A switch controls if looper input is from buffer or direct guitar in.
-1. Looper Pedal Option: Looper+Buffer with Integrated input/output. - This is the looper pedal fully documented here.
+    - This option is fully documented here with pictures of assembly etc.
+    - I will be offering a 3-d step file for 3-d printing a case that fits this build. (you can print the case with 3-D printer)
-2. Looper+Buffer Separate Option: A separate buffer in/out that you can plug in Looper sound card - all in the same box
+2. Looper+Buffer Separate Option:
+    - Same PCB/electronics as Looper pedal option - you can follow along that part of the documentation
+    - Looper and buffer are completely separate:
+        - Looper input and output is the USB sound card plugged into the Raspberry Pi (must be exposed to outside case). - Uses 3.5mm jacks
+        - Buffer input and output is guitar jacks (1/4 inch).
+        - an external short patch cord must be use to connect buffer output to looper output (no internal switching like in the Looper Pedal option).
+    - The 3-D printable case design will not fit.
+You should build your own or use an electronics project box.
+(Or you can modify the step file ...)
+    - Switches and wiring are slightly different then Looper pedal option - not pictures - but instructions are provided on how to assemble.
-3. Looper Only Option: no Buffer circuitry - only what is needed for the Looper
+3. Looper Only Option: no Buffer circuitry
+    - Only what is needed for the Looper - You can use the electronics schematic here as a guide since looper circuit is clearly identified and separate but no specific layout and assembly pictures are provided in the assembly portion.
+(It should not be too hard as there are only a few LED and resistors and two switches.)
+    - Looper input and output is the USB sound card plugged into the Raspberry Pi (must be exposed to outside case). - Uses 3.5mm jacks.
+    - No buffer provided: you must provided a buffered instrument, or a mic (see next section).
+    - The 3-D case will not fit.
+You should build your own or use an electronics project box.
+    - This would be a great option if you just want to test the looper with a microphone, and play with the software before building a full Looper pedal ...

 ### The Buffer - Why?